nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `edrec 2 p/4.50 ed/15/5/2023` updates the price and ending date of the second recurring expense in the expense tracker.

 ### Demonstration
-1. Enter the command `lrec` to switch to the **Recurring Expense Display**
+1. Enter the command `lrec` to switch to the **Recurring Expense Display**.
-2. Say you have upgraded to a Netflix yearly subscription plan - enter the command `edrec 2 p/200 t/year`
+2. Say you have upgraded to a Netflix yearly subscription plan - enter the command `edrec 2 p/200 t/year` .
 3. FastTrack edits the second recurring expense in the recurring expense list with the confirmation message `Edited recurring expense generator: Recurring Expense: Netflix, Amount: 200.0, Category: entertainment, Start Date: 2023-01-20, End Date: Ongoing, Recurring Expense Type: YEARLY`.

 ![FastTrack edrec1](images/demo/recurring_expense/edrec1.png)